CultivateHQ/cultivateHQ.com/source/posts/2010-02-22-rails-3-validation-reflection.html.md

 ---
 title: "Rails 3: Validation Reflection"
 author: Mark Connell
 description: A recent addition to `ActiveModel` is the introduction of a couple of methods for validation reflection.
 tags: ruby
+date: 2010/02/22
 ---

 A recent addition to `ActiveModel` is the introduction of a couple of methods for validation reflection.